 Statute of Limitations

-If no weekly benefits are paid for a workers’ compensation claim and a claim is not filed within two years from the date of injury the claim may be forever barred by the Iowa statute of limitations.
+If no weekly benefits are paid for a workers’ compensation settlement and a claim is not filed within two years from the date of injury, the claim may be forever barred by the Iowa statute of limitations.
 If weekly benefits were paid, a claim must be filed within three years after the date of the last payment of weekly benefits or it may be barred by the statute.
 This means that the injured worker would no longer be entitled to any weekly benefits from their claim.